samKenpachi011/edc-device/README.md

 The Edc supports multiple off-line data collection clients.
 In such an environment a unique device ID is used to seed unique subject and sample identifiers created when offline.
 The group of clients should be configured each to have a unique ID, the `DEVICE_ID`, before deployment.

-Other functions also ask `edc_device.device` for the role of the device.
+Other functions also ask `Device` for the role of the device.
 For example, is it a server (central or community), a "middleman" machine, or a client.
 Knowing this is useful, for example, if a server is not allowed to allocate new subject_identifiers.

-The `device` global is configured through `settings.py` attributes where a unique `DEVICE_ID` is allocated to each machine.
+By default, `Device` is configured through `settings.py` attributes where a unique `DEVICE_ID` is allocated to each machine.

 A client might look like this: